 and Kayleigh Vaughn, Executive Director, Orangeburg County Fine Arts Center (formerly with Morris Center for Lowcountry Heritage)

-an artist spotlight with Keith Wann, CODA Artist (Children of Deaf Adults)
+with Keith Wann, CODA Artist (Children of Deaf Adults)

 I’m here to help!For assistance and information, please contact Arts Learning & Accessibility Director Amanda Noyes (803.734.8675 | anoyes@arts.sc.gov).